vinaya-class/vinaya-class.github.io/src/08-robes-1.md

 *Thai kutis*: when the bhikkhu is alone, the area is his kuti and hatthapasa around it.
 When somebody else is present, hattapasa from his body.

-Exception during the robe-season, if one is eligible for *kathina** privileges, and unless one has relinquished those privileges.
+Exception during the robe-season, if one is eligible for extending the *kathina* privileges, and unless one has relinquished those privileges.
+(The 1st month always applies, one may relinquish the additional 3 months.)

 **Formal meetings:**